MicrosoftDocs/SupportArticles-docs/support/browsers/ssl-sites-cannot-find-server-error.md

 > - If you are trying to reach a secure site, make sure your Security settings can support it.
 Click the Tools menu, and then click Internet Options.
 On the Advanced tab, scroll to the Security section and check settings for SSL 2.0, SSL 3.0, TLS 1.0, PCT 1.0.
 > - Click the Back button to try another link.
 Finally, at the very bottom of the IE content pane you see the error Cannot find server or DNS Error.

-When you use the following Microsoft Windows Update Web site: [http://update.microsoft.com](http://update.microsoft.com)
-and you click the **Scan for Updates** button, you may receive the following error message:
+When you use the Microsoft Windows Update Web site [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq) and click the **Scan for Updates** button, you may receive the following error message:
 >Windows Update Error

 This is error number 0x800C0008.
 This error occurs because Windows Update fails to download the software update catalog through SSL.